Start an art blog today and showcase your artwork professionally!

-7. Use Google Analytics to measure and improve your blog
+7. Use Google Analytics to measure and improve your art blog

 8. You need more than social media alone

-When you have a website via a professional web hosting like Bluehost, you own your site.
+When you start an art blog via a professional web hosting like Bluehost, you own your website.
 You own all the material on it, your email list, and any ad space you’d like to sell.

 Your site can help you expand your reach because of your email list.
 When you have news to share, and you send a newsletter, your people will get it in their inbox.
 Unlike a post on Facebook or Instagram, which may or may not show to your fans, depending on algorithm factors.